The Cantheist / Cannatheist site

-The role of “Cannamaste”
+The ceremonial role of Cannamaste

 Light the spliff.
 Touch your left hand to your heart, inhale the smoke or vapor, look into the eyes of the person on your right and say the word, “Cannamaste,” [Cán-um-ahs-tay], pass the sacrament from your right hand to theirs.
-If they reply “Cannamaste,” it signifies that they accept cannabis as a sacrament, as well.
+If they reply in turn, “Cannamaste,” it signifies that they accept cannabis as a personal sacrament, as well.
 This continues from person to person around the circle.
 Once the circle is completed, people can continue to pass the spliff without an inhalation.

 “Inhale and pass it on.
 Cannamaste. “